Question:

 Medical Detox Program in California

 The first step in treating a stimulant addiction is a medical detox.
 This means using drugs to manage withdrawal symptoms.
 Our medical detox program in California is staffed by caring and compassionate professionals who can provide you with medications to manage your withdrawal symptoms.
+This is called medication-assisted treatment.

 At South Coast, we take pride in offering care that is closely tailored to specific issues.
 To that end, we offer gender-specific detox programs, with medical detox for men in Irvine, CA, and medical detox for women in Huntington Beach, CA.